 How to be more entrepreneurial: Five lessons for your company

-CMI’s recent Companions roundtable assembled a group of thoroughbred entrepreneurs to discuss bringing entrepreneurial thinking into mature organisations.
+CMI’s Companions roundtable assembled a group of thoroughbred entrepreneurs to discuss bringing entrepreneurial thinking into mature organisations.
 The answer is simple.
 Sort of...

 How do organisations nurture and harness the entrepreneurialism of their employees?
 How do managers themselves become more entrepreneurial?
 How can you achieve all this without encouraging overly maverick behaviours?
-These were some of the important themes discussed at a recent CMI Companions roundtable, the latest in the series focused on shaping the future of management.
+These were some of the important themes discussed at a CMI Companions roundtable, the latest in the series focused on shaping the future of management.

 The discussion was led by Duncan Cheatle, founder of the entrepreneurs networking organisation The Supper Club and the edtech startup Learn Amp.
 Cheatle reckons to have hosted more than 700 events for owner-managers, so he’s certainly had plenty of insight into productive entrepreneurial behaviours.